Architecture

 : The Runtime layer parses the script into steps and keeps track of the memory state of those steps in a simulation.
 It orchestrates the core for most of the simulation, and implements some sub-systems that are not supported by the core.
 The Runtime layer also manages multiple Cores to utilize multiple processors efficiently. - The

-: Or simply the Worker layer, is the front-end of the Runtime.
+: This is the front-end of the Runtime.
 The Runtime layer is implemented in Rust, which is bad at handling async processes and requests.
 However, TypeScript is very good at that.
 So, the Worker layer essentially wraps the native interface with a TypeScript interface that the Application works with. - The

 Application